Canon 100D vs 1D Mark IV

 - More heavily discounted: Has been around for much longer (launched in October 2009).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1D Mark IV is the clear winner of the contest (14 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1D Mark IV emerges as the winner of the match-up (14 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 100D vs 1D Mark IV